 Doug graduated from the College of Law, University of Saskatchewan in 1979.
 He then articled and practiced with the Harradence, Longworth and Zatlyn law firm in Prince Albert, Saskatchewan.
 After spending two years working as Executive Assistant to the Honourable Ray Hnatyshyn at the House of Commons in Ottawa, Doug returned to Saskatchewan and started his career with the Saskatchewan Department of Justice in 1983 holding positions of increasing responsibility and accountability in the legislative services, and public law and policy areas.

 Doug served as President of the Uniform Law Conference of Canada, was a member of the Executive of the Canadian Bar Association - Saskatchewan Branch, was a board member of Information Services Corporation of Saskatchewan and was a commissioner with the Regina Crime Prevention Commission.
-He has been a member of the Boards of the Saskatchewan Trade and Export Partnership, the Saskatchewan Law Foundation, the Dean’s Advisory Council, College of Law at the University of Saskatchewan and the Saskatchewan Justice Institute at the University of Regina.
-He is currently the Chair of the Global Transportation Hub, is a member of the Interim Management Advisor Board for the Royal Canadian Mounted Police, is a member and past Chair of the Board of the Phoenix Residential Society, and is a member of the board for the Health Quality Council, the Max Bell Foundation and the Canada West Foundation.
+He has been a member of the Boards of the Saskatchewan Trade and Export Partnership, the Saskatchewan Law Foundation, the Dean’s Advisory Council, College of Law at the University of Saskatchewan, the Saskatchewan Justice Institute at the University of Regina, and the Global Transportation Hub.
+He is currently a member of the Interim Management Advisor Board for the Royal Canadian Mounted Police, is a member and past Chair of the Board of the Phoenix Residential Society, and is a member of the board for the Health Quality Council, the Max Bell Foundation and the Canada West Foundation.
 He is also a member of the Saskatchewan Honours Advisory Council.
 In December, 2016, he served as a panel member of the Advisory Panel on Education Governance in Saskatchewan.

 Doug has a keen interest in Aboriginal and restorative justice and in community-based approaches to justice services.
 He was involved in the formation of the Community Justice Division in 1997, and worked to establish the Saskatchewan Commission on First Nations and Métis Peoples and Justice Reform.
 In February, 2009, Doug was a member of the Canadian Delegation to the United Nations in Geneva, Switzerland, when Canada's Human Rights Record was under review.